 For the past twenty years she has pursued an active career in lecturing, speaking on various historical subjects at international establishments such as the French Institute in New York City, the Metropolitan Museum and Sotheby’s in USA.
 Princess Michael has also lectured in other countries including Canada, Argentina, Greece, Austria, Switzerland and Russia, both commercially and for a variety of charities and national institutions, most often at museums, universities and galleries.

 Princess Michael’s other love is for her animals ...in particular horses, dogs and her Siamese and Burmese cats of which she is particularly fond

 Her Royal Highness is the Royal Patron of three animal conservation organizations in Africa which are respectively concerned with cheetah in South Africa, rhino and wild dogs in Tanzania and an elephant and rhino orphanage in Kenya.
 Alongside her love of animals she harbours a passion for gardening.
 Princess Michael has a number of lectures in her repertoire on the history of the garden and is an Honorary Freeman of the Worshipful Company of Gardeners, a City of London Livery Company.
 She is also Honorary Freeman of two other livery companies: the Worshipful Company of Weavers and the Worshipful Company of Goldsmiths.

-HRH was awarded the Order of the Starry Cross, the ladies’ equivalent of the Order of the Golden Fleece, by Her Imperial Highness the Archduchess Regina of Austria who died in 2010.
-Her Royal Highness is a Grand Dame of the Order of Malta, and in September 2010 received the Order of Mercy in recognition of her 32 years unpaid charity work.
+Princess Michael was awarded the Order of the Starry Cross, the ladies’ equivalent of the Order of the Golden Fleece, by Her Imperial Highness the Archduchess Regina of Austria.
+Her Royal Highness is also a Grand Dame of the Order of Malta, and in September 2010 received the Order of Mercy in recognition of her 32 years voluntary charity work.